 Transport: Metro B “Circo Massimo” stop; Bus #23, 30 express, 716, 175 on Via Marmorata (5 min. on foot)

-Where to buy picnic food nearby: VOLPETTI where an infinite variety of cheese and salumi can inspire you, but where you can also find a large selection of high quality breads and desserts (all homemade), pizza, cooked dishes to go, marmalades, honeys, dried mushrooms, fresh truffles, a good selection of fine wines and a variety of hand made pastas.
+Where to buy picnic food nearby: VOLPETTI, a Roman temple of gastronomy, where an infinite variety of cheese and salumi can inspire you, but where you can also find a large selection of high quality breads and desserts (all homemade), pizza, cooked dishes to go, marmalades, honeys, dried mushrooms, fresh truffles, a good selection of fine wines and a variety of hand made pastas.
 If needed Claudio and Emilio behind the counter will vacuum pack the items you are purchasing.